 Pre-award CRC Programme bid

-- Internal faculty/centre processes (i.e., researcher(s) and ADR discuss opportunity and go through any relevant faculty approvals)
+- Internal school/centre processes (i.e., researcher(s) and ADR discuss opportunity and go through any relevant school approvals)

-- Lead FedUni Project Manager/Chief Investigator/Researcher (Lead CI) notifies the Research Funding Team (RFT) at email@example.com of their intentions to participate in a CRC bid and confirms faculty support.
+- Lead FedUni Project Manager/Chief Investigator/Researcher (Lead CI) notifies the Research Funding Team (RFT) at email@example.com of their intentions to participate in a CRC bid and confirms school support.

 - No internal Research Funding paperwork is required at this stage